CPJPRINCE/opex_manifest_generator/README.md

                             behaviour will not create a new spreadsheet.

         -fmt,   --format    Set whether to export as a CSV or XLSX file.           {csv,xlsx}
-                            Otherwise defualts to xlsx.
+                            Otherwise defaults to xlsx.
 ```

 ## Future Developments

 - Adjust Accession so the different modes can utilised from Opex.
 - Add SourceID as option for use with Auto Class Spreadsheets.
 - Allow for multiple Identifier's to be added with Auto Class Spreadsheets.
-Currently only 1 or 2 identifers can be added at a time, under "Archive_Reference" or "Accesion_Refernce".
+Currently only 1 or 2 identifiers can be added at a time, under "Archive_Reference" or "Accesion_Refernce".
 These are also tied to be either "code" or "accref".
-An Option needs to be added to allow cutom setting of identifier...
+An Option needs to be added to allow custom setting of identifier...
 - Zipping to conform to PAX,
 - Add an option / make it a default for Metadata XML's to be located in a specified directory rather than in the package.
-- In theory, this tool should be compatiable with any system that makes use of the OPEX standard.
+- In theory, this tool should be compatible with any system that makes use of the OPEX standard.
 But in theory Communism works, in theory.

 ## Developers